melissa-dennis/Machine-Learning-Model/README.md

-# COMP377_AI_Project_frontend

-# GROUP 8:
+# AI Project - frontend
-Melissa Jane Dennis - 301283465
+By: Melissa Jane Dennis

 # Overview
-This project is the frontend for the COMP377 AI Project.
+This project is the frontend for AI Project.
 It uses React.js to create an interactive web interface that communicates with the backend via a RESTful API.

 # Technical Stack
 - **Frontend Framework**: React.js